MeoAnderson/Windy-Head/README.md

   - Maps (search of addresses and Points of Interest nearby the current location);

 The weather information is provided by the Forecast.io API, via the Objective-C wrapper Forecastr.

-Suggestion and bug reports are welcome!
+Suggestions and bug reports are welcome!